 And of course, the pre-wedding timeline is just as important as the actual wedding-day agenda.
-Part of your Maid of Honor duties during the engagement window is to check in regularly with bridesmaids about their gowns, travel schedules, gift/registry questions, planning responsibilities, and budgeting.
+Part of your Maid of Honor duties during the engagement window is to check in regularly with bridesmaids about their gowns, travel schedules, gift and/or registry questions, planning responsibilities, and budgeting.

 This may be an exciting or dread-inducing part of your Maid of Honor duties checklist: making a unique, meaningful, and effective toast at the wedding reception!
-Whether you’re a seasoned public speaker or hopeless introvert, here are a few time-honored things to include and a few things to avoid:
+Whether you’re a seasoned public speaker or reserved introvert, here are a few time-honored things to include, as well as a few things to avoid:

 - Follow a tried-and-true formula but add appropriate flair.